 If this is specified, it will repeat spikes with this period.
+A period of 0s means not repeating spikes.

 sorted : bool, optional

 Whether the given indices and times are already sorted.
 Set to True if your events are already sorted (first by spike time, then by index), this can save significant time at construction if your arrays contain large numbers of spikes.
 Defaults to False.